fetchai/carpark_agent/README.md

 Save and close the skill.yaml file.

-Navigate back up to the carpark_aea directory and run it
+Navigate back up to the carpark_agent directory and activate the virtual environment

+    cd ../../../
+    source venv/bin/activate

+Now run the agent

-    cd ../../
+    cd carpark_aea
     aea run

 When it starts up and you see the output from the camera, you can move your camera around so it is looking at the area you are interested in.